emmajanedrews/base-template/_posts/2017-01-27-a-quick-update-on-the-mansfield-market.md

 It's definitely worth investigating what's available around DFW right now.

-If you have any questions, don’t hesitate to reach out and give us a call or send us an email.
-We look forward to hearing from you.
+If you have any questions, don’t hesitate to reach out and give us a call or send us an email. &nbsp;We look forward to hearing from you.